hmones/laravel-digest/README.md

 - `frequency.monthly.day` if frequency is enabled this parameter is used as the day to send the monthly digest emails
   - Env variable: `DIGEST_MONTHLY_DAY`
   - Default value: `1`
+- `frequency.custom` you can set as much custom frequency definitions as you want and the parameter takes a valid cron expression
 - `amount.enabled` whether you would like to enable sending emails every certain amount per batch
   - Env variable: `DIGEST_AMOUNT_ENABLED`
   - Default value: `true`